radioxoma/langmix/README.md

 Windows users can download [precompiled *ffmpeg*](https://ffmpeg.org/download.html).
 Make sure it in the system `PATH`.

 ## General how-to

-1. Get the SRT files.
-Subtitles could be extracted more-or-less automatically with scripts from `extractors` folder.
+1. Extract SRT files with `extractors/ffmpeg-extractsrt.sh` script.
 2. Merge them with langmix.
-3. Put the file along with movie or in the subfolder named "subtitles", "subs" (VLC convention).
+3. Put merged SRT file along with movie or in the subfolder named "subtitles", "subs" (default VLC folder).
 4. Watch.
 [VLC](https://videolan.org) will load subtitle file automatically.
 Choose the right one by pressing <kbd>V</kbd>.